craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter One - Introduction.md

 The inhabitants of Kailkeep are sustained by hunting as well as gathering.
 When people are not coming to them, they must come to people.
 If the Kobolds have been having a rough year, they'll either send raids themselves or order one of the factions under their command to raid for them.

 ### Arcane Hotspot
 In my world, Alaturmen, magic is not common.
 The amount of magical items alone would ping someone's radar, let alone the powerful primordial force of Terra forsaking her druids and moving into a mountain.
-Anyone attuned to the Weave feels the heat of density in the area of Kailkeep, even from afar.
+Anyone attuned to the Weave feels the heat of arcane density in the area of Kailkeep, even from afar.

-If your setting is of a higher commonality of magic, this hook becomes much simpler; go get the loot.
+If your setting is of a higher commonality of magic, this hook becomes much simpler; go get the loot - its magic.

 ## Outline
-### Philosophy
+### Exposition
 Kailkeep is a sad place where evil festers.
 Those who have come before leave as much light as they can, but it is quickly dimmed by the cruelty on display in this place.

 Adventurers are fun to watch.
 The Kobolds have created a system that allows them to safely watch them in their element - near certain death.

+### Philosophy
 From a design perspective, I wish to present a series of problems that ask for a quick or precise solution, lest the consequences come to pass.
 Often times, as in other games, the consequence for failure in Kailkeep is fatal, but please tailor your game's content to your table.
 Talk with them about they story they want to tell, and if it isn't one of bleak survival but rather rampant obliteration of evil, this is not a module designed to provide the ladder experience.

 This is an experience built for players to survive and run from, not beat.
 Put a little fear back in the hearts and minds of your friends, family, or otherwise.
 I chose Kobolds as my muse because of the Tale of Tucker's Kobolds.
 Its funny, but I wished for a more Griffon McElroy's Wonderland than the basic power-dungeon designing kobolds.
 So, I built Kailkeep.

 I wanted the freedom to do what Tucker couldn't, which is bust his Kobolds to fucking bits.
 These shits work the best metals and have captured / partnered with a primordial idol.
 They watch deadly rooms behind walls of impenetrable yet transparent and thin rock.
 They *want* you here.
 So they can torture you.
-But not your players, again, this should be a goofy / fun **and** dark / stormy night.
+But not your players, again, this should be a dark, stormy night of fun.

+### Running Kailkeep
 For the purposes of running this module "from the book"; No matter where the players ascend from, they enter somewhere on the next level presented here – some intervention by the fates, perhaps.

 You *must know* that the levels presented here only explore the tip of this massive structure.
-When your players go off-script, feel free to build something you think is on theme, or rip something from further along (and then mark it – now you'll have to replace *it* before they get there).
-I've tried to include notes on my designs throughout.
+When your players go off-script, feel free to build something you think is on theme, or rip something from further along (and then mark it – you'll have to replace it before anyone goes there).
+I've tried to include notes on my designs throughout, so you might better understand my intentions as I watch these Kobolds craft an adventure for their own entertainment.

 ### The Kobold's Goals
 1. First and foremost, the Kobolds of Kailkeep want to protect themselves.
 Their collective survival is the most important thing to them both as a collective and individually; a Kobold values their clutchmate's security over their own life if they fucked up and got caught out.
+Thankfully, the Hells of Kailkeep provide a very thorough defense.
 2. Secondarily, the Kobolds want to gain more power than they have now.
 Again, this is true of the individual and the collective, some Kobolds run the Hells for a chance for a change of fate, and all Kobolds want Kobolds to rule Alaturmen, just like everyone else does, right?
 3. Tertiarily, the Kobolds want to appease their partner, Terra, and their followers.
 The easiest way to do that is to entertain them while they are well-fed and harbored.